 There are three main types of acute rhinosinusitis, with some overlap in symptoms and pathophysiology:

-- Viral rhinosinusitis – most commonly caused by rhinoviruses and coronaviruses.
+- Most commonly caused by rhinoviruses and coronaviruses.

-- Post-viral rhinosinusitis – describes the residual mucosal inflammation following a viral infection that produces ongoing symptoms.
+- Post-viral rhinosinusitis – residual mucosal inflammation following a viral infection that produces ongoing symptoms.

-- Bacterial rhinosinusitis – usually preceded by a viral infection, which predisposes the mucosa to bacterial infection.
-The most common organisms are:
+- Bacterial rhinosinusitis – usually preceded by a viral infection, which predisposes the mucosa to bacterial infection

 The main risk factors for acute rhinosinusitis include: